thirukkural2022/obedparla.com/drafts/mental-models-part-1.md

 receives.
 Whenever props or state changes, a new render happens and code inside a component is executed again.

-However, state doesn't change, it is maintained across renders.
+However, the state doesn't change, it is maintained across renders.
 That's why the box is "recycled" instead of created brand new every time.
 Internally, React is keeping track of each box, making sure its state is always consistent.
 That's how React knows when to update a component, because when state changes it knows to which component it belonged to.

 By imagining a box being recycled I can understand what's going on inside of it.
-For simple components it's easy to grasp, but the more complex a components gets, the more props it receives, the more state it maintains, the more useful a clear mental model becomes.
+For simple components, it's easy to grasp, but the more complex a component becomes, the more props it receives, the more state it maintains, the more useful a clear mental model becomes.

 ## The final mental model.
 Putting it all together.

-Now that I've explained all the different parts of the puzzle separatedly, let's put it all together.
+Now that I've explained all the different parts of the puzzle separately, let's put it all together.
 Here's the complete mental model I use for React components, directly translated from how I imagine them into words.